CDCgov/tn93/README.md

-# CDCgov GitHub Organization Open Source Project Template
+# Tamura-Nei Distance Calculation with Python

 ## Overview

 This repository contains a Python implementation of the Tamura-Nei (TN93) distance calculation for HIV sequences.
 When provided with two HIV sequences to compare, this software returns a distance value between 0 and 1.
-See [NOTES](NOTES.md) for more information on the algorithm
+See [NOTES](https://github.CDCgov/tn93/NOTES.md) for more information on the algorithm

 ## Usage